MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/vlactivation/gvlks.md

 description: Lists the GVLKs that administrators use for volume licensed versions of Office 2019 and Office 2016.
 ---

-# GVLKs for KMS and Active Directory Domain Services activation of Office 2019 and Office 2016
+# GVLKs for KMS and Active Directory-based activation of Office 2019 and Office 2016

 By default, volume licensed versions of Office 2019 and Office 2016 are installed with a Generic Volume License Key (GVLK).
 The GVLK enables Office to automatically discover and activate against your KMS host computer or Active Directory infrastructure.